XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 >How do I buy gems if I use APK?

 [..."Highly likely to be from APK."
 I ain't sure, m'kay?](https://old.reddit.com/r/girlsfrontline/comments/mzp707/polarised_light_megathread/gx0p8on/)

->How do I use a True Core Mask?

-Shop>Event

 >Guides show more echelons deployed than regular heliports in the map.
 What am I missing?